 During the full 6-month deferral period the service must upload two action plans to show their progress towards meeting the key actions.
-This will happen at 3 and 5 months after the onsite assessment, and the assessment team will agree the deadlines for this.
+This will happen at 3 and 5 months after the date the service receives their official documentation, and the assessment team will agree the deadlines for this.
 The aim of this is to support the service in meeting the key actions and to provide feedback on any further actions required to meet the standards.